Nutrition

 Our best tips for optimizing your diet when gaining mass

-- Increase calories gradually: If you increase your caloric intake too quickly, you risk storing more fat than muscle.
-A moderate caloric surplus of 200 to 300 kcal per day is recommended to limit fat gain while promoting muscle growth .
+• Gradually increase calories: If you increase your calorie intake too quickly, you risk storing more fat than muscle.
+A moderate calorie surplus of 200 to 300 kcal per day is recommended to limit fat gain while promoting muscle growth .

-- Vary your nutrient sources: Don't limit yourself to just a handful of foods.
-Vary your sources of protein, carbohydrates and fats to get all the micronutrients you need and avoid monotony.
+• Vary your nutrient sources: Don't limit yourself to just a handful of foods.
+Vary your sources of protein, carbohydrates, and fats to get all the necessary micronutrients and avoid monotony.

-- Hydrate properly: Water plays a vital role in transporting nutrients and eliminating toxins.
-Make sure to drink at least 2-3 liters of water per day, especially during bulking phases.
+• Hydrate properly: Water plays an essential role in transporting nutrients and eliminating toxins.
+Make sure to drink at least 2 to 3 liters of water per day, especially during weight gain phases.

-- Consider your body type: Depending on whether you are an ectomorph, mesomorph, or endomorph, your nutritional needs may vary.
+• Consider your body type: Depending on whether you're an ectomorph, mesomorph, or endomorph, your nutritional needs may vary.
 Ectomorphs, for example, will need to consume more calories to compensate for their fast metabolism, while endomorphs will need to be careful about fat accumulation.

-- Avoid empty calories: Processed foods high in sugars and saturated fats do nothing good for your body and can lead to fat gain.
-Opt for natural, unprocessed foods.
+• Avoid empty calories: Processed foods high in sugars and saturated fats do nothing good for your body and can actually promote fat gain.
+Choose natural, unprocessed foods instead.

 What diet program should I follow to gain mass?